-We, our general partner, all of the officers and directors of our general partner and our principal beneficial unitholders have agreed that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup Global Markets Inc., dispose of or hedge any of our common units or any securities convertible into or exchangeable for our common units.
+We, our general partner, all of the officers and directors of our general partner and our principal beneficial unitholders have agreed that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of the representatives, dispose of or hedge any of our common units or any securities convertible into or exchangeable for our common units.
 Notwithstanding the foregoing, if (1) during the last 17 days of the 180-day period, we issue an earnings release, or material news or a material event relating to us occurs; or (2) prior to the expiration of the 180-day restricted period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 180-day period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event.

-Citigroup Global Markets Inc. in its sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.
-Citigroup Global Markets Inc. has no present intent or arrangement to release any of the securities subject to these lock-up agreements.
+The representatives, in their sole discretion, may release any of the securities subject to these lock-up agreements at any time without notice.
+The representatives have no present intent or arrangement to release any of the securities subject to these lock-up agreements.
 The release of any lock-up is considered on a case-by-case basis.
 Factors in deciding whether to release common units may include the length of time before the lock-up expires, the number of units involved, the reason for the requested release, market conditions, the trading price of our common units, historical trading volumes of our common units and whether the person seeking the release is an officer, director or affiliate of us.